atatm/awesome-books-es6/README.md

 # awesome-books-es6

-> This is an app that helps you keep track of the various books you want to read or have read featuring the author and the title of book.
+> This is an app that helps us to add the book by using the author and the title of book.
 In this project I used Es6 modules and arrow functions.

 ## Built With